(Updated September 2015)

 Germany operated the Atom Versuchs Reaktor (AVR) at Jülich for over 750 weeks between 1967 and 1988.
 This was a small pebble bed reactor that operated at 15 MWe, mainly with thorium-HEU fuel.
 About 1360 kg of thorium was used in some 100,000 pebbles.
 Burn-ups of 150 GWd/t were achieved.

 Pebble bed reactor development builds on German work with the AVR and THTR and is under development in China (HTR-10, and HTR-PM).

-The so-called Radkowsky Thorium Reactor is a specific, heterogeneous ‘seed & blanket’ thorium fuel concept, originally designed for Russian-type LWRs (VVERs) .
+The so-called Radkowsky Thorium Reactor design is based on a heterogeneous ‘seed & blanket’ thorium fuel concept, tailored for Russian-type LWRs (VVERs)6.
 Enriched uranium (20% U-235) or plutonium is used in a seed region at the centre of a fuel assembly, with this fuel being in a unique metallic form.
-The central seed portion is demountable from the blanket material which remains in the reactor for nine years e, but the centre seed portion is burned for only three years (as in a normal VVER).
+The central seed portion is demountable from the blanket material which remains in the reactor for nine yearsf, but the centre seed portion is burned for only three years (as in a normal VVER).
 Design of the seed fuel rods in the centre portion draws on experience of Russian naval reactors.